ZGZOO/ukuAlong/README.md

   - The title of the song
   - The artist
   - The chords
+- User can search the songs that they want to learn
 - User can record him/herself while playing along
 - User can comment on other users' covers
 - User can see other people's comment
+- User can chat with other users

 **Optional Nice-to-have Stories**